russ-mccuen/russ-mccuen/README.md

 - C++ — efficient, unforgiving, keeps you sharp
 - Rust - because I know a Rust fanatic and I am curious if it is as awesome as the fanatic says it is

+## I've made the repo private because I will be using some of the problems in class.

 ---

 ## Language Breakdown